Arizona priest resigns after ‘incorrect’ wording leads to thousands of invalid baptisms - NewsBreak

 Father Andres Arango, who performed thousands of baptisms, would say “We baptize you in the name of the Father and of the Son and of the Holy Spirit.”

-But according to Bishop Thomas Olmsted of the Diocese of Phoenix, the words “we baptize” should have been “I baptize.”Pope Benedict XVI asks pardon for abuse, admits no wrongdoing
+But according to Bishop Thomas Olmsted of the Diocese of Phoenix, the words “we baptize” should have been “I baptize.”Highest-paying jobs in Charleston that don’t require a college degree

 In a statement obtained by NewsNation, the diocese says the issue with using “we” is that it is not the community that baptizes a person, but rather “Christ and Him alone” who will preside at all of the sacraments.